ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 Lots of animations have common components, and some similar animations have similar patterns (such as charging or recharge moves having different animations on the first and second turn).

-There are three main types of animation components/instructions:
+There are four main types of animation components/instructions:
 1. **Sprite translations** - where the user or target Pokemon sprite is rotated, scaled or translated (moved).
 2. **"Particles"** - where new visual elements are added "on top" of the view in battle.
     - "Particles" translations.